DxDial0g/plotly_labs/README.md

 ### Project Overview
 This project implements a dynamic web-based dashboard using Dash that displays interactive data tables.
 The application allows users to create and interact with multiple data tables through a simple interface.

+> [!TIP]
+> How Callbacks Work in the Main Thread:
+>
+> 1. Registration Phase
+>    When you define a callback using the @callback decorator, Dash registers it during the application initialization.
+Callbacks are stored in the app's _callback_list internally.
+>
+> 2. Event Loop Integration
+>    Dash runs on Flask's development server by default.
+The callbacks are handled asynchronously using Flask's event loop.
+Each callback is executed in the main thread, but they're managed through an event queue
+>
+> 3. Threading Behavior
+>    By default, callbacks run sequentially in the main thread.
+When multiple callbacks are triggered:
+>    * They form a queue
+>    * Execute one after another
+>    * Block until completion

 ### Core Components

 #### 1. Base Architecture